Banana wine

 Banana wine is a fruit wine made exclusively from bananas.

-It is different from banana beer, which has a long tradition and great cultural significance in East Africa.
-Blocker et al. (2001) wrote a chapter on "Banana Wine" in the book Alcohol and temperance in modern history: an international encyclopedia, though this is slightly confusing, as they define what is traditionally referred to as banana beer as being banana wine.
-The data they present on Production Techniques and Social Practices and Rituals relates to the latter and not to what is commonly known as banana wine.

-In Tanzania, banana wine is made commercially by fermenting peeled, mashed, ripe bananas.
+In Tanzania, banana wine is made commercially by fermenting peeled, mashed, ripe bananas and sugar.
 Water (to dilute the rather thick banana mash), wine yeast and sugar is added to the "banana mash".

-The traditional banana beer processing (as described in the banana beer page and in Blocker et al. (2001)) is different from commercial banana wine processing.
+The traditional processing of banana beer is different from that of commercial banana wine.
 For example, the process of making banana wine used by Banana Investment Ltd. is as follows: